Skip to content

 Reading example: flatness callout

 “This surface must lie between two parallel planes 0.002 in.
 (0.05 mm) apart.”
-No datum is referenced because flatness is a form control — it describes the shape of the surface independent of any other feature.
-The surface can be tilted or displaced; flatness only controls waviness.
+No datum is referenced because flatness is a form control — it describes the form of the surface independent of any other feature.
+The surface can be tilted or displaced; flatness does not control orientation or location.

 Pro Tip

 When you encounter an unfamiliar FCF on a drawing, read it aloud using this template: “The [symbol name] of this feature shall be within [tolerance value] [zone shape] [at material condition], referenced to datum [A], [B], [C].”
-This mechanical reading works for every GD&T callout and removes the guesswork.
+This mechanical reading works for most common single-segment GD&T callouts and removes much of the guesswork.

 Standards